cvisionai/tator-py/docs/TatorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_state**
-> MessageResponse update_state(id, inline_object13=inline_object13)
+> MessageResponse update_state(id, state_update=state_update)

-Interact with an individual state.
-A state is a description of a collection of other objects.
-The objects a state describes could be media (image or video), video frames, or localizations.
-A state referring to a collection of localizations is often referred to as a track.
-States are a types of entity in Tator, meaning they can be described by user defined attributes.
+Update state type.
+A state type is the metadata definition object for a state.
+It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example